madara904/pivote/BUSINESS_LOGIC_SUMMARY.md

 - ✅ Expired items are automatically updated
 - ✅ Closed/awarded inquiries cannot be reopened
 - ✅ Cancelled inquiries cannot be reopened
+- ✅ **NEW**: Shippers can only cancel inquiries if no quotations exist
+- ✅ **NEW**: Forwarder responses tracked individually, don't affect master inquiry
+- ✅ **NEW**: No manual inquiry closing - only automatic based on business rules

 ## Migration Required